 Disclaimer: The author does not intend to endorse any religious ideology.
 This article is written solely with a view to promote inter-religious understanding.
 It is not to be taken as an alternative to scholarly, religious discourse.
 It is also not meant to be a religious exegesis of any sorts.

-Just another writer-journalist waiting for a major break-through.
+About me: Just another writer-journalist waiting for a major break-through.
 I identify as a global citizen, but by birth, I am Bangladeshi – if this makes it any easier for you to talk to me.
 I read almost anything and everything.
 My interests are in the areas of health, education, sustainable development, and the leisure industry.

 Opinions expressed in this article are those of the author and do not necessarily represent the views of the Commonwealth Youth Programme.
 Articles are published in a spirit of dialogue, respect and understanding.
 If you disagree, why not submit a response?